jasonodonnell/vault-agent-demo/README.md

 ![](https://assets.digitalocean.com/articles/kubernetes_efk/kibana_index.png)

+To get the container logs we will set the index name to `logstash-*`.

-You’ll then be brought to the following page:
+Next, you’ll then be brought to the following page:

 ![](https://assets.digitalocean.com/articles/kubernetes_efk/kibana_index_settings.png)

 This allows you to configure which field Kibana will use to filter log data by time.
-In the dropdown, select the @timestamp field, and hit Create index pattern.
+In the dropdown, select the `@timestamp` field, and hit Create index pattern.

 Now, hit Discover in the left hand navigation menu.